 Craving warm cookies but don’t want to make a large batch?
-This easy recipe for Small Batch Chocolate Chip Cookies makes a half batch of homemade cookies, perfect to serve as dessert for two people.
+This easy recipe for Small Batch Chocolate Chip Cookies makes a half batch chocolate chip cookies, perfect to serve as dessert for two.

 What’s your favorite cookie?

-I’m usually not a boring traditionalist, but mine is the chocolate chip cookie.
+I’m usually not a boring traditionalist, but mine is chocolate chip cookie.

 It’s such a basic answer, but it’s the truth.
 Nothing beats a freshly baked chocolate chip cookie warm from the oven with melted chocolate that gets all over you as you shove them in your face.